KingAkeem/EasyTime/README.md

 # TimeSheet
-This is a script to automate logging hours into my timesheet.
+This is a script to automate logging hours into a bi-weekly.
 The script is basically a web-scraping tool that can scrape one site and input the text into fields on another site.
-As of right now, it's for personal use but I hope to build it to be more robust and usable once it's fully functional.
-I used selenium to automate the web browsing and I used a lot of the os module components to be able to find the chromedriver location or download it in the case that it doesn't exist.
+As of right now, it's for personal/co-worker use but I hope to build it to be more robust and usable once it's fully functional.
+I used Selenium to automate the web browsing and I also created a PhantomJS driver class specifically meant to be able to find/download the latest PhantomJS driver as needed since it's the driver that I'm using to run Selenium headlessly.

 ## Getting started